 Here's how to prevent this software security vulnerability.

 1. Use a Coding Language That Doesn't Allow For Software Vulnerabilities

 One way to completely prevent cyberattacks is to use a coding language that doesn’t allow for them.
 For example, C is a primary target for buffer attacks because the language enables the vulnerability through direct access to memory.
 On the other hand, languages like Java, Python, and .NET, are immune to buffer vulnerabilities.

 2. Be Aware of Buffer Usage During Development

 Another way to prevent the software vulnerability is to be aware of buffer usage during development.
 Where buffers are accessed is where the vulnerabilities will occur, especially if the functions deal with user-generated input.

 To absolutely ensure your application is safe from damaging software vulnerabilities attacks, the best course of action is to use static code analysis (SCA).
 As mentioned, C and C++ are particularly vulnerable to overflow.
-To protect C and C++ applications, DevOps can use a SCA tool and run a compliance taxonomy like MISRA or CERT to identify software vulnerabilities.
+To protect C and C++ applications, you can use an SCA tool and run a coding standard like MISRA or CERT to identify software vulnerabilities.

 Static application security testing (SAST) tools are important for detecting security vulnerabilities across software applications.
 With SCA tools, security vulnerability issues can be found as code is being developed.

 If your organization wants proactive protection against security threats, a static code analysis tool like Klocwork can help.
 Sign up for our next live demo to learn how you can prevent vulnerabilities.